-The two common types of rhinoplasty are “closed” and “open” rhinoplasty, having the same swelling and consequences as a common factor.
+The two common rhinoplasty types are “closed” and “open” rhinoplasty, having the same swelling and consequences as a common factor.
 The act of dissecting body tissue and even abrading bone structure causes local inflammation.
-In cases where structural changes are made into the nasal bones, patients will experience more swelling around the eyes and in the cheeks.
+In cases where structural changes are made into the nasal bones, patients will experience more swelling around the eyes and cheeks.

-Three types of supportive dressing are bandaged around the nose to prepare the patient up for recovery and a new nose.
+Three types of supportive dressings are bandaged around the nose to prepare the patient for recovery and a new nose.

 Make sure your head is elevated for the first few days of surgery, even when sleeping.
 A recliner to sleep in for the first week would be preferable.
 Lay back against a bolster pillow or several cushions/pillows to ensure the inflammation goes away as fast as it possibly can.

-Minimize stress and calmly take control over your emotions since recovery is usually a boring process with lots of fears and confinement.
-Excessive emotion such as anger or stress brings more blood to the face and puts stress on the swollen tissues causing bleeding and pain.
+Minimize stress and calmly take control over your emotions since recovery is usually a monotonous process with lots of fears and confinement.
+Excessive emotions such as anger or anxiety bring more blood to the face and stress the swollen tissues, causing bleeding and pain.

-Make sure you apply light cold compresses or even a bag of frozen peas to the eyes and cheeks will do the trick.
-Never directly apply the ice compresses on your nose and avoid putting any sort of pressure on your nose.
-This could cause a deformity in the finely placed delicate tissue that makes up most of the lower nose.
+Ensure you apply light cold compresses or even a bag of frozen peas to the eyes and cheeks will do the trick.
+Never directly apply the ice compresses on your nose and avoid putting any pressure on your nose.
+It could cause a deformity in the finely placed delicate tissue that makes up most of the lower nose.

-Natural body reactions such as sneezing, coughing and nose-blowing may cause the nose to swell and stitches to pop out.
-Make use of a humidifier to lessen your chances of coughing and make sure no irritants or allergens enter your recovery room.
-Abstinence from smoking and alcohol is also essential for healing since these substances interfere with natural healing and blood clotting abilities of the body.
+Natural body reactions such as sneezing, coughing, and nose-blowing may cause the nose to swell and stitches to pop out.
+Make use of a humidifier to lessen your coughing chances and make sure no irritants or allergens enter your recovery room.
+Abstinence from smoking and alcohol is also essential for healing since these substances interfere with the body’s natural healing and blood clotting abilities.

 Avoid any strenuous or excessive physical activity within the first week.
-Do not lift anything larger than 10 pounds and avoid bending down as much as you can.
-Make sure you always sleep on your back and walk regularly to keep your blood flowing as that accelerates healing.
+Do not lift anything larger than 10 pounds, and avoid bending down as much as you can.
+Ensure you always sleep on your back and regularly walk to keep your blood flowing as that accelerates healing.

-If you are following all these tips and still experience swelling, then do not worry because these tips are simply going to make the recovery process as easier and shorter as it can get.
-It is very normal to have swelling that gradually goes away between 10 to 30 days after surgery.
-The nose itself will heal completely in a year with the bones healing faster and the softer tissue taking more time.
-By the end of a year, the swelling would completely fade away with only the tip being the last to go.
-If you want to know more about the rhinoplasty procedure then book a free consultation at Dubai Cosmetic Surgery® by filling in the form given below.
+If you are following all these tips and still experience swelling, then do not worry because these tips will make the recovery process as easier and shorter as it can get.
+It is very typical to have swelling that gradually goes away between 10 to 30 days after surgery.
+The nose itself will heal completely in a year, with the bones healing faster and the softer tissue taking more time.
+By the end of a year, the swelling would ultimately fade away, with only the tip being the last to go.
+If you want to know more about the rhinoplasty procedure, then book a free consultation at Dubai Cosmetic Surgery® by filling in the form given below.